 Who Needs Software Requirements Specification

-Today, a common trend among owners of small and medium-sized businesses is using SRS to write a business plan for creating software solutions.
+Today, a common ecommerce trend among owners of small and medium-sized businesses is using SRS to write a business plan for creating software solutions.
 Regardless of the size of your software project, SRS is a key foundational software project management practice that every team or project needs to follow.
 It’s your company’s job to build a sustainable software product.
 You also need to be able to leave a mark on your development team’s lives.
 That is, to ensure that they can have a stable work environment and follow their long-term goals.

 Why Is Software Requirements Specification Document Important?